There is no silver bullet, although, believe it or not, there is a silver lining to ransomware attacks.

 Understanding the kill chain model is helpful because it provides a structured way to think about cyber attacks and identify potential defensive measures at each stage.
 If defenses can detect or thwart an attack in its earlier stages, it's possible to prevent the attacker from reaching their end objective.

-The basic kill chain phases of a ransomware attack are: distribution, infection, staging, scanning, encryption, and the big payday.
+The primary kill chain phases of a ransomware attack are surveillance, distribution, infection, staging, scanning, encryption, and extortion, or the big payday.
 Once the files are encrypted and a ransom is demanded, your options become limited.

-The first phase of a ransomware attack is distribution — where the bad code is distributed to your system.
-The attacker tries to get users to click a link or download an attachment which opens the door to scan for unpatched or vulnerable services.
-Some controls that would be useful here (or even prior) are:
+The second phase of a ransomware attack is distribution — where the destructive code is distributed to your system.
+The attacker tries to get users to click a link or download an attachment, opening the door to scan for unpatched or vulnerable services.
+Controls that would be useful here (or even prior) are: